Mangekyuo/Registration/README.md

 # registration

-Application to login in system.
+Application to login in to Firebase system.